One to One (Howard Jones album)

-One to One is the third album by British pop singer Howard Jones.
-It was released in October 1986.
+One to One is the third studio album by the English synth-pop musician Howard Jones, released on 13 October 1986 by Elektra Records.
 The album contains the singles "You Know I Love You...
 Don't You?"
 (US top twenty), "All I Want" (top 40 in many European countries) and "Little Bit of Snow" (top 75 in the UK).
-The CD release also contains the single version of "No One Is to Blame", a song included in its original form on Jones's previous album, Dream into Action, which had been re-recorded and released as a single earlier in 1986.
-This version features Phil Collins on drums and backing vocals.
-One to One reached number 10 in the UK Albums Chart.
+The CD release also contains the single version of "No One Is to Blame", a song included in its original form on Jones's previous studio album, Dream into Action (1985), which had been re-recorded and released as a single earlier in 1986.
+This version features Genesis' Phil Collins on drums and backing vocals.
+One to One reached number 10 on the UK Albums Chart.

 Critical reception

 The Rolling Stone Album Guide wrote that "Jones's songs take on a reflective cast, which neither helps their melodies nor enhances his singing."
 Trouser Press wrote that "the once-colorful elf has become part of a mainstream adult pop enterprise."